mnieber/skandha/README.md

 If you want to render the facets with React then we need to let React know when data changes.
 The [skandha-mobx](http://github.com/mnieber/skandha-mobx) library was created for this purpose.
-It turns each `@data` member into a Mobx property that is either observable or computed:
+It has a `registerCtr` function that turns each `@data` member into a Mobx property that is either observable or computed (this function call replaces the call to `registerFacets`):

 ```
 registerCtr({
   ctr: ctr,
   details: {
     name: 'TodosCtr',
-    members: {
-      inputs: ctr.inputs,
-      selection: ctr.selection,
-      highlight: ctr.highlight,
-      filtering: ctr.filtering,
-      outputs: ctr.outputs,
-    }
   },
 });
 ```